-Handling the battery Do not drop, disassemble, crush, incinerate, or expose the battery to temperatures above 212° F (100° C).
+Battery Do not disassemble, drop, crush, or expose the battery to fire or temperatures above 212° F (100° C).
 Stop using the battery if it appears damaged in any way.
 Replace the battery only with an Apple-authorized battery for this product.
 Dispose of used batteries promptly according to your local environmental guidelines.

-Avoiding hearing damage Permanent hearing loss may occur if earbuds or headphones are used at high volume.
+Hearing damage Permanent hearing loss may occur if earbuds or headphones are used at high volume.
 You can adapt over time to a higher volume of sound that may sound normal but can be damaging to your hearing.
 If you experience ringing in your ears or muffled speech, stop listening and have your hearing checked.
 The louder the volume, the less time is required before your hearing could be affected.
 Hearing experts suggest that to protect your hearing: